-(Editor’s note: Equifax, Experian, and TransUnion are offering free weekly credit reports through 2022 due to the COVID-19 pandemic.)
+(Editor’s note: Equifax, Experian, and TransUnion are offering free weekly credit reports through 2023.)

 In order to get your reports, you will need to provide some personal information — including your Social Security number — select the reports you want, and then request and review each report.
 If you have access to a printer, you can print your reports for viewing later.